apache/flink/docs/dev/libs/gelly/library_methods.md

 We use [vertex-centric iterations](#vertex-centric-iterations) to implement the Borůvka algorithm described in [this paper](http://ieeexplore.ieee.org/abstract/document/508073/).
 As there are different steps inside the iteration, the implementation uses an `Aggregator` to detect the step terminations.
-All the information about reserved or picked edges are stored in vertex values and at the end a `FlatMap` function is applied on the vertices to generate the result.
+All the information about reserved or picked edges are stored in vertex values and at the end a `FlatMap` function is applied on the vertices to generate results.

 #### Usage
-The algorithm takes an undirected graph as input and outputs a `DataSet` of picked Edges (with `src < target`).
+The algorithm takes an undirected graph as input and outputs a `DataSet` of picked Edges (with src < target).
 The Vertex ID and Edge value type has to be `Comparable`.
 The constructor takes two parameters:

-* `setParallelism`: override the operator parallelism
+* `parallelism`: the parallelism of iterations
-* `maxIterations`: the maximum number of iterations to run.
+* `maxIterations`: the maximum number of iterations to run

 ## Clustering